crohr/rest-presentation/slides/presentation.md

         ...

 * **Stateless**: each communication must include all the material required for the server to understand the context.
-* Do NOT disguise RPC calls as HTTP requests
+* Do NOT disguise RPC calls as HTTP requests (Flickr API):

         GET /service?action=getUser&id=crohr&...